*BEEP* *BEEP* *CROON* *BEEP* *BEEP* *CROON* *CROON* *CROON* *CROON*

 Best song: If There Is Something

 Overall, this is a tough album to rate, considering that I have to balance adoring the first half with feeling indifferent to (at best) and hating (at worst) the second half.
-Still, my love of this album is of a lot greater magnitude than my hate of this album (even if I really hate parts of this album a lot), so I guess it's a low 8 instead of a high 7.
+Still, my love of this album is of a lot greater magnitude than my hate of this album (even if I really hate parts of this album a lot), so I guess it's an A instead of a 9.
 Maybe.
 My advice is to buy it, but to just put the whole first side on a self-made Roxy Music compilation.

 Best song: Editions Of You